 Most people in our society have been bombarded with messages that being fat is bad, therefore, it is not uncommon to feel a threat to our existence in that society when we hear that someone else, or worse, OURSELVES, are getting a little pudgy.

-(To learn more about how this kind of social conditioning permeates our modern life as women, and how to get away from it, I recommend the Good Girl Reform School course by Kasia Urbaniak—not an affiliate link.)
+(To learn more about how this kind of social conditioning permeates our modern life as women, and how to get away from it, I recommend reading A Woman’s Guide to Power Unbound by Kasia Urbaniak.)

 Sample Situation #3: The Puppy